anonymuse/conferences/reinvent_2015/architecting_highly_available_applications.md

 scale in and out, rebalance across AZs, add remote from ELB is applicable.

 **Auto Scaling**

 Types of scaling:
   - manual
   - by schedule
   - by policy
   - auto-rebalance

+Auto scaling strategies must include proper bootstrapping of provisioned EC2 instances AMI management
+Software to install or configure (including rebooting)  Discovery or registration of new instances A low-touch, highly dynamic approach is necessary to meet high availability SLAs

+Lifecycle Management

+Initialize and decommission your instances cleanly

+Pending state
+- After launch but before it is attached to the ASG
+- Configure software, create, format, and attach EBS volumes, connect the instance to message queues

+Terminating state
+- Detached from the ASG but before it has been terminated
+- Do any additional work to fully decommission the instance
+ - capture a final snapshot of any work in progress,
+ - move log files to long-term storage
+ - hold malfunctioning instances off to the side for debugging